cdev-framework/cdev-website/content/docs/tutorials/fullstack.md

 Replace the code in your `src/alembic/env.py` with the following:
 {{<codesnippet `/source_code/diary_tutorial/alembic.py`>}}

-Now to make sure our values are registered in the `env.py` script, we need to set our environments.
+Now to make sure our values are registered in the `env.py` script, we need to set our environment variables.

 ```bash
 export SECRET_ARN=$(cdev output --value hello_world_comp.relationaldb.demo_db.secret_arn)